 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-The new Khanki Barrage will provide annual diversion to LCC increased from maximum of 7991 million cubic meters (6,472 million acre feet) in 2011 to maximum of 8,286 million cubic meters/6.711 million acre feet by 2017 with no risk to sustainable deliveries and to make use of excessive supplies.
+The new Khanki Barrage has provided annual diversion to LCC increased from maximum of 7991 million cubic meters (6,472 million acre feet) in 2011 to maximum of 8,286 million cubic meters/6.711 million acre feet by 2017 with no risk to sustainable deliveries and to make use of excessive supplies.